High-frequency asymptotics for Lipschitz-Killing curvatures of excursion sets on the sphere: Weak convergence

 \end{proposition}

-\begin{proof} We shall argue again by contradiction.
-Assume that there exists a subsequence $j_{n}^{\prime }$ such that for some $\varepsilon >0$
+\begin{pf} We shall argue again by contradiction.
+Assume that there exists a subsequence $j_{n}^{\prime}$ such that for some $\varepsilon>0$

-By relative compactness, there exists a subsequence $j_{n}^{\prime \prime }$ and a limiting process $g_{\infty ;q}$ such that
+By relative compactness, there exists a subsequence $j_{n}^{\prime \prime}$ and a limiting process $g_{\infty;q}$ such that

-Likewise, consider $\left\{ j_{n}^{\prime \prime \prime }\right\} \subset \left\{ j_{n}^{\prime \prime }\right\} ;$ again by relative compactness there exist $f_{\infty ;q}$ such that $f_{j_{n}^{\prime \prime \prime };q}\Rightarrow f_{\infty ;q}$ and hence
+Likewise, consider $ \{ j_{n}^{\prime\prime\prime} \} \subset \{ j_{n}^{\prime\prime} \} $; again by relative compactness there exist $f_{\infty;q}$ such that $f_{j_{n}^{\prime\prime\prime };q}\Rightarrow f_{\infty;q}$, and hence

-Note that $f_{\infty ;q},g_{\infty ;q}$ are isotropic and continuous Gaussian random fields, whence the supremum is necessarily a continuous random variable, whence no problems with non-zero boundary probabilities arise.
-Now the finite-dimensional distributions are a determining class, whence the two Gaussian processes $f_{\infty ;q},g_{\infty ;q}$ must necessarily have the same distribution.
-Hence
+Note that $f_{\infty;q},\widetilde{g}_{\infty;q}$ are isotropic and continuous Gaussian random fields; indeed for $\widetilde{g}_{\infty ;q}$ it suffices to recall that the finite-dimensional distributions of $ \{ \widetilde{g}_{j;q} \} $ are asymptotically Gaussian (Section~\ref{fdd}), so if a weak limit exists it must be Gaussian as well.
+Hence, the supremum is necessarily a continuous random variable, and no problems with nonzero boundary probabilities can arise.
+Also, the finite-dimensional distributions are a determining class, whence the two Gaussian processes $ f_{\infty;q},\widetilde{g}_{\infty;q}$ must necessarily have the same distribution.
+Hence,